-This site will be the meeting place for all IBEW 363, CWA and other IBEW Frontier workers to discuss and exchange information pertaining to your contract, job issues and a location where everyone can express their concerns and views about any topic.
+This site will be the meeting place for all IBEW 363 Members to discuss and exchange information pertaining to your contract, job issues and a location where everyone can express their concerns and views about any topic.

 This blog is the memberships blog site where comments can be discussed and location where we can keep our unity and solidarity in tact.

-The blog will also post the dates, times and locations of all meetings for all three units.
+The blog will also post the dates, times and locations of all meetings.

 Frontier Communications Corp. chairman and CEO Maggie Wilderotter received a 77 percent bump up in pay last year.